Dijkstras algorithm with predictions to solve the single-source many-targets shortest-path problem: Abstract

 \section{Abstract}

-We study the use of machine learning techniques to solve a fundamental shortest path problem, which is also known as the \emph{single-source many targets shortest path problem (SSMTSP)}.
+We study the use of machine learning techniques to solve a fundamental shortest path problem, known as the \emph{single-source many-targets shortest path problem (SSMTSP)}.
 Given a directed graph with non-negative edge weights, our goal is to compute a shortest path from a given source node to any of several designated target nodes.
-Basically, our idea is to combine a machine learning approach with an adapted version of Dijkstra's algorithm to solve this problem: Based on the trace of Dijkstra's algorithm, we design a neural network that predicts the shortest path distance after only a few iterations.
-The prediction is then used to prune the search space explored by Dijkstra's algorithm, which allows us to save a significant fraction of operations on the underlying priority queue.
-Crucially, our approach always computes the exact shortest path distances, even if the prediction is inaccurate, and never uses more queue operations than the standard algorithm.
-In fact, we are able to prove a lower bound on the number of queue operations saved by our new algorithm, which depends on the accuracy of the prediction.
-Our bound applies to arbitrary graphs as long as (some of) the edge weights are drawn at random.
-Our experimental findings on random graphs confirm these bounds and show that the actual savings are oftentimes significantly higher.
+Basically, our idea is to equip an adapted version of Dijkstra's algorithm with machine learning predictions to solve this problem: Based on the trace of the algorithm, we design a neural network that predicts the shortest path distance after a few iterations.
+The prediction is then used to prune the search space explored by Dijkstra's algorithm, which may significantly reduce the number of operations on the underlying priority queue.
+We note that our algorithm works independently of the specific method that is used to arrive at such predictions.
+Crucially, we require that our algorithm always computes an optimal solution (independently of the accuracy of the prediction) and provides a certificate of optimality.
+As we show, in the worst-case this might force our algorithm to use the same number of queue operations as Dijkstra's algorithm, even if the prediction is correct.
+In general, however, our algorithm may save a significant fraction of the priority queue operations.
+We derive structural insights that allow us to lower bound these savings on partial random instances.
+In these instances, an adversary can fix the instance arbitrarily except for the weights of a subset of relevant edges, which are chosen randomly.
+Our bound shows that the number of relevant edges which are pruned increases as the prediction error decreases.
+We then use these insights to derive closed-form expressions of the expected number of saved queue operations on random instances.
+We also present extensive experimental results on random instances showing that the actual savings are oftentimes significantly larger.